opensafely-core/ehrql/docs/wiki-docs/ehrql-errors.md

 this is a long page.
 To narrow down the search, you could try:

-* Skimming the wiki's navigation bar, found on the right-hand side near the top of each wiki page, to see if any of the general descriptions of errors apply to what you are trying to do.
+* Skimming the table of contents navigation bar on the right-hand side of this page, to see if any of the general descriptions of errors apply to what you are trying to do.
 * Using the "Find text in page" feature of your browser,